shaded-enmity/docker-hica/docs/labels.md

 ---

-JSON Document schema for command aliases is described in a separate document [doc/cmdaliases.md](cmdaliases.md)
+JSON Document schema for command aliases is described in a separate document [doc/cmdaliases.md](cmdaliases.md) For example usage of command aliases please refer to the [signify example](examples/signify/Dockerfile)

 Note that `introspect_runtime` has complementary sub-label `.whitelist`, let's see an example usage: